OttoVonLux/AcadempyPGH/DSmithsonACPGH.md

 4. **Success Metrics:** Why are you showing me this project?
 Do you have any results that show this project achieved its intended goal?

-5. **What You Would Have Done Differently: **Based on the process and outcome is there anything you learned you would have done differently?
-This is a great way to show growth and introspection.”
+5. **What You Would Have Done Differently:** Based on the process and outcome is there anything you learned you would have done differently?
+This is a great way to show growth and introspection.
+6. ”

 This short breakdown should give you a head start in creating a solid portfolio to show potential employers.